ravenusmc/missing_411_project/readme.md

 Around 2-3 years ago I was bored one sunday and came across a documentary on Amazon called Missing 411.
 The show was about people, mostly men, disappearing in national parks.
 Since I've watched that show I've wanted to do a project on the data.
 This project is finally the realization of that goal.

+The data for this project is much smalller than I thought so I think that I'll be doing some work using D3.JS with this project with the limited amout of data that I have.

 Dataset found at Kaggle here:
 https://www.kaggle.com/datasets/chronaeon/missing-411-victims